buildpacks/rfcs/text/0000-artifact-hub-integration.md

 ### [ArtifactHub.io](https://artifacthub.io/)

-An instance of the ArtifactHub project that is hosted with CNFC resources and maintained by ArtifactHub project maintainers.
+An instance of the ArtifactHub project that is hosted with CNCF resources and maintained by ArtifactHub project maintainers.

 ### [OCI (or Cloud Native) Artifact](https://opencontainers.org/posts/blog/2024-03-13-image-and-distribution-1-1/#artifacts)